Instructions for Using the ACE Tool

 3: Choose the most accessible product

-When utilizing any EIR that does not fully conform to W3C Worldwide Consortium (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1), Level AA (and functional performance criteria when applicable,) make sure you note the specific means of accommodations for individuals with disabilities.
-This responsibility, along with facilitating the actual accommodation, should be assigned to someone within your unit, so that equitable access to EIR is ensured.
+When utilizing any digital resource that does not fully conform with Worldwide Web Consortium (W3C) WCAG 2.1 Level AA and applicable state laws, make sure you note any specific means of accommodations for individuals with disabilities.
+This responsibility, along with facilitating the actual accommodation, should be assigned to someone within your unit, so that equitable access to digital resource is ensured.

 Did you know?